ignite/cli/docs/guide/blog/comment-blog.md

 # Add comment to Blog post Blockchain

 In this tutorial, you will create a new message module called comment.
-The module will let you read and write comments to an existing blog post.
+The module will let you read and write comments to an existing blog blockchain.

 You can only add comments to post which are no older than 100 Blocks.